How Long Is Recovery After Liposuction Plastic Surgery?

 The patient can typically return to work two weeks after the plastic surgery.
 By the third and fourth week, the patient can wear the compression garment for 12 hours daily.
 They can resume normal activities and exercise.
 It may take several months before the swelling finally heals, and the results of the liposuction completely manifest.

-Request an appointment here: https://thephysiciangroupsc.com or call The Physicians Group SC at (240) 330-1815 for an appointment in our Silver Spring office.
+Request an appointment here: https://spectracorehealth.com or call Spectra Core Health LLC at (240) 330-1815 for an appointment in our Columbia office.

-Check out what others are saying about our services on Yelp: Plastic Surgery in Silver Spring, MD.
+Check out what others are saying about our services on Yelp: Plastic Surgery in Columbia, MD.

 Related Posts